 2. The Light & Opacity Test:

 • Hold the sheet up to a strong light or window.
 A very thin, low-quality sheet will allow a surprising amount of light to pass through, indicating a low thread count or weak yarn.
-Premium sheeting will have a more substantial, less transparent appearance.
+Premium bed sheeting linen will have a more substantial, less transparent appearance.

 Phase 3: The Crucial Wash Test (The Ultimate Litmus Test)